-Chicken kare-kare is a modified version of the classic Filipino ox tripe kare-kare.
-Tender slices of chicken are deliciously swimming in thick deep yellow peanut sauce with a variety of vegetables on the side.
-Topped with sautéed bagoong alamang, chicken kare-kare makes one good lunch or dinner meal.
+Chicken kare kare is a popular Filipino chicken stew, where tender slices of chicken are simmered in delicious thick deep yellow peanut sauce with a variety of vegetables.
+This chicken kare kare is made by chicken pieces, beans, banana blossom, pechay, eggplant, onion, garlic, annatto seeds, ground rice and peanut butter. chicken kare-kare makes one good lunch or dinner meal.
 Try and make one today to find out!

 Kare-kare is that one dish I had a hate-turned-into-love relationship.
 I really love exploring foods as a child but during the first time I was offered kare-kare, I sadly said no. I am a great peanut butter fan but during those times, I cannot imagine peanut butter in a savoury sauce with meat.
 I bet I’m not the only one who felt that way on the first time.